aldaan/MSc_Thesis/README.md

 MSc_Thesis
 ==========

-My master's thesis on the 1,2,3-conjecture
+My master's thesis on vertex-colouring edge-weightings and the 1,2,3-conjecture